Andrea Novellis, PhD

 Regional Focus

 My research includes sustained engagement with Kurdistan, Sri Lanka, and the wider Middle East, with attention to governance in (post-)conflict plural societies.
+These cases allow me to trace how political authority evolves across war, negotiation, and post-conflict governance.

 Fieldwork & Methods